How to get your story ideas across for beginners and non artists

 The important part of the first two pages were introducing the cast and location and getting the acting across.

-When I do need to make a choice on a particular subject like lighting or perspective, I make it a point to get across.
-Like this example from a little later in the story:
+When I do need to make a choice on a particular subject like lighting or perspective, I’ll make it a point to get that across.
+Like in this example from a little later in the story:

 In this sequence of panels, there is a blinding light and I actually put a little shading in the first two panels.